Mission of the Equifax Inc. Board of Directors

 Subject to the requirements of applicable law, the Governance Committee is responsible for recommending to the Board a slate of directors for submission to shareholders at the Company’s annual meeting, and is also responsible for considering and making recommendations to the Board concerning any nominees for director submitted by the shareholders in accordance with the nomination procedures in the Bylaws and any other policies or procedures adopted by the Governance Committee or the Board in connection with shareholder nominations.
 Attached as Appendices A, B and C, respectively, are the Company’s provisions for the annual election of directors; majority voting for directors in uncontested elections; and director resignation policy.

 Subject to the requirements of applicable law, the Board shall be responsible for selecting director nominees and recommending them for election by the shareholders.
-Shareholders may submit nominees for consideration as set forth in the latest proxy statement and in accordance with Rule 14a-11 under the Securities Exchange Act of 1934, as amended.
+Shareholders may submit nominees for consideration as set forth in the latest proxy statement.
 The Board delegates the screening process involved to the Governance Committee with direct input from the Chairman of the Board and the Chief Executive Officer.

 The Governance Committee oversees the director orientation and continuing education activities of the Board.
 The Board and the Company have an orientation process for new directors that includes background materials and meetings with senior management.
 Continuing education opportunities for directors will be identified and directors are encouraged to participate in appropriate continuing education activities.